Written by: Mark Thomas, University of Virginia

 Free Response Questions

-- Analyze the federal government’s response to business combinations in the late nineteenth and early twentieth centuries.
+- Explain why the environmental movement developed during the late nineteenth and early twentieth centuries.

 AP Practice Questions